Defending Those Who Defend Us®

 • Other matters, as appropriate

-While these are general factors, the Clemency and Parole Boards are required to make case-specific determinations based on a convicted service members inmate’s personal facts and circumstances.
+While these are general factors, the Clemency and Parole Boards are required to make impartial, case-specific determinations based on a convicted service member’s personal facts and circumstances.

 CLEMENCY OR PAROLE IS POSSIBLE